rrovetto/How-To-Build-a-Top-level-Ontology/Problems with Top-level Ontologies/README.md

 ## Some problems
 - Not all concepts or categories can necessarily be grouped or subsumed under a more generic concept or category.
 - Some concepts may be irreducible, such that they cannot be classified under a broader concept.
+  - Consider how some theories of a given concept, category or phenomena, consider the concept to be irreducible to others.
+In an ontology, then, it is not necessarily subsumable.
 - The intended meaning of some concepts may be lost by subsuming the concept under a broader.

 - High learning-curve: they are difficult to understand for non-specialists (non-philosophers, non-computer-scientists, etc.)